 Luckily, when you’ve been together as long as us, these things don’t really matter as much as they used to.
 But if you’re particular about farting in front of your particular other, or are about to get into a new relationship, I’d probably go pescetarian a little later on!

-Thank goodness that phase took about 2-3 days to pass, because I’m not sure how longer either of us could have put up with it any longer.
+Thank goodness that phase took about 2-3 days to pass because I’m not sure how long either of us could have put up with it any longer.

 So what did we learn – if you cut out meat, prepare to fart.
 A lot.

 Real talk – bloating & weight loss

 I actually cannot believe how much better my stomach felt after the first initial gassy stage.
 I always had a tendency, especially in the afternoons to have a problem with bloating, but this problem was literally gone within a few days of starting a pescetarian diet.
 It was amazing.
 Both of us felt so much lighter.

 Both of us lost about 2-4 pounds (1-2kg) between us, and I alone went down from 22.8% body fat, to 22% body fat which I thought was amazing!
 It was seriously amazing to see the difference just in two weeks.

 Eating out at restaurants and weekends

 We thought this would be our biggest challenge but it turned out to be ok!
 We kind of avoided eating out at restaurants.
 My theory with eating out is that it should be special occasions where you can have the time to enjoy your meal.
 Usually, when we go out we try to eat at good quality restaurants that use local ingredients, but we couldn’t justify spending money on just a seafood or vegetarian meal when there would be so many other delicious options available.

 The one food truck we did find one night, was seriously one of the best vegetarian meals I have had!
 We went out to Wolf & Bear one night and had the falafel and ‘out to lunch’.
 I would go back there in second it was THAT good!